How one woman found solace in exercising and coaching

 “I know it can be scary at first for people.
 Especially if they walk into a gym.
 It might look or feel a little intimidating,” she said.
 “But most of the gyms that I’ve dropped into, if I’m traveling or just my gym in general, have a good community.”

-What matters most is the energy you put into it.
-And if one day you’re not coming with your full potential, others will help you get there.
+What matters most is the energy people put into it.
+And if one day someone is not coming with their full potential, others will help them get there.

 |Date Taken: